fish-shell/fish-shell/doc_src/cmds/fish_add_path.rst

     Manipulate :envvar:`PATH` directly.

 **-m** or **--move**
-    Move already-existing components to the place they would be added - by default they would be left in place and not added again.
+    Move already-included directories to the place they would be added - by default they would be left in place and not added again.

 **-v** or **--verbose**
     Print the :doc:`set <set>` command used.